Money for Nothing (1932 film)

 Money for Nothing is a 1932 British comedy film directed by Monty Banks and starring Seymour Hicks, Betty Stockfeld and Edmund Gwenn.
-It was produced by British International Pictures and shot at the company's Elstree Studios near London.
-A French-language remake of the film Love and Luck, also directed by Banks, premiered later in the year.
+It was written by Hicks, Victor Kendall and Walter C. Mycroft, produced by British International Pictures and shot at the company's Elstree Studios near London.
+A French-language remake, Love and Luck, also directed by Banks, premiered later in the year.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Synopsis

 The screenplay concerns a penniless gambler who is mistaken for a very wealthy man in Monte Carlo.